 Before you can use any of the features that add chunks to the image, you must make the chunk mode active.
 Making the chunk mode active is described in the next section.

-10.2 Making the "Chunk Mode" Active
+12.2 Making the "Chunk Mode" Active and Enabling the Extended Data Stamp

 Before you can use any of the camera's "chunk" features, the "chunk mode" must be made active.
-To make the chunk mode active:
+Making the chunk mode active does two things: